 Pros: Superior off-road capability; first-rate build and interior quality; good driving dynamics; it’s a Jeep

-While we clearly love what Jeep has done with its legendary SUV, there are some downsides to consider.
+If it sounds like we’re high on the Grand Cherokee, it’s because we are.
+But, there are some notable downsides you’ll have to learn to live with.
 Fuel economy, even on the V6, is poor, and there is no third-row seat option.
-The Grand Cherokee isn't cheap, and its new Pentastar V6 engine, while impressive, is still an unproven entity.
+The Grand Cherokee isn’t cheap, and its new Pentastar V6 engine, while impressive, is still an unproven entity.

 Comfort & Utility

-The 2013 Jeep Grand Cherokee is available in seven trim levels: Laredo, Laredo X, Limited, Overland, Trailhawk, Overland Summit and the high-performance SRT8.
+The Grand Cherokee is available in four trim levels: Laredo, Limited, Overland and the high-performance SRT8.
 While the Laredo trim might be the entry-level model, the interior shows no sign of any cost-cutting measures.
-The dash, door panels and seats are covered in premium materials, and the standard equipment roster looks like some competitor's high-end options list.
-Move to the Limited or Overland trims and the Grand Cherokee offers an interior to rival the best from BMW, Audi or Land Rover.
-Available features worth noting include a power rear lift gate, heated rear seats, a panoramic glass moon roof, Garmin navigation and the Overland trim's adaptive cruise control, front park assist and ventilated front seats.
+The dash, door panels and seats are covered in premium materials, and the standard equipment roster looks like some competitor’s high-end options list.
+Move to the Limited or Overland trims, and the Grand Cherokee offers an interior to rival the best from BMW, Audi or Land Rover.
+Available features worth noting include a power rear liftgate, heated rear seats, a panoramic glass moonroof, Garmin navigation, and the Overland trim’s adaptive cruise control and ventilated front seats.

 From a comfort standpoint, the Grand Cherokee’s interior feels a bit on the narrow side, and it doesn’t offer the option of a third-row seat.
 Thankfully, this model has the most rear-seat legroom of any Grand Cherokee to date.
 Extensive use of laminated glass, sound-deadening materials and thicker steel conspire to create an interior that is as serene at highway speed as any luxury make.

-Leading off the Grand Cherokee's technology roster is the UConnect voice-activated infotainment and navigation system.
-The driver can make and receive phone calls, select music from an iPod and stream audio, all via voice command.
-SiriusXM Traffic and Travel Link work through the optional navigation radio to help you avoid traffic jams, see local weather conditions and get up-to-the-minute sport scores, movie information or gas prices.
-There's even a mobile WiFi hotspot option that turns the Grand Cherokee into a rolling computer lounge.
+Leading off the Grand Cherokee’s technology roster is the UConnect voice-activated infotainment and navigation system.
+The driver can make and receives phone calls, select music from an iPod, and stream audio, all via voice command.
+SiriusXM Traffic and Travel Link work through the optional navigation radio to help you avoid traffic jams, see local weather conditions, and get up to the minute sport scores, movie information or gas prices.
+There’s even a mobile WiFi hotspot option that turns the Grand Cherokee into a rolling computer lounge.

-Music fanatics will love the Grand Cherokee's optional 506-watt, 9-speaker Alpine audio system including a power subwoofer.
-The SRT8 can be equipped with a 19-speaker Harman Kardon system delivering 825 watts to its GreenEdge high-efficiency speakers.
+Music fanatics will love the Grand Cherokee’s optional 506-watt, nine-speaker Alpine audio system including a power subwoofer.
+The SRT8 can be equipped with 19-speaker Harman Kardon system delivering 825 watts to its GreenEdge high-efficiency speakers.

 Performance & Fuel Economy

-The performance-oriented SRT8 trim has a massive 6.4-liter HEMI engine with a staggering 470 hp and 465 lb-ft of torque.
+The performance-oriented SRT8 trim has a massive 6.4-liter HEMI engine with a staggering 470 horsepower and 464 pound-feet of torque.
 Though not intended for serious off-road use, the SRT8 can run from 0 to 60 mph in a mere 4.8 seconds.
-But with fuel economy figures of 12-mpg city/18-mpg highway, you won't get very far before needing to refuel.
-The SRT8 has the same 5,000-lb tow rating as the V6 model.
+However, with fuel economy figures of 12-mpg city/18 mpg highway, you won’t get very far before needing to refuel.
+The SRT8 has the same 5000-pound tow rating as the V6 model.